find a good offer banner 2023

 Unfortunately we ended up at the Morvarid Hotel, which is not going to win awards for cleanliness or noise reduction.
 However, it was well located just north of the square.

-And Isfahan was a cool city to walk in with good wide sidewalks, lots of trees and the beautiful old bridge full of life.
-And they even had new bike paths!
+Isfahan was a cool city to walk in, with nice wide sidewalks, lots of trees and the beautiful old bridge full of life.
+And they even had new bike lanes!
 With cyclists on!

 We kept getting greetings "Welcome to Isfahan" and "Where do you come from", wherever we went, without anyone trying to sell us anything - it was a bit wild.
 Even in the bazaar, one was not just a wandering purse, it was an incredibly pleasant surprise.
 A beautiful and very friendly city.